ericwindmill/flutter-by-example-www/content/lessons/dogs_app/basic_ui/dog_widget.md

   }
 ```

-In order to see this image, we first need to tell the Dog class to get that image from the internets.
+In order to see this image, you'll first need to tell the Dog class to get that image from the internets.

-In your dog card, add this **hack** to your `DogCardState` class:
+In your dog card, add this to your `DogCardState` class:
 ```dart
     // State classes run this method when the state is created.
     // You shouldn't do async work in initState, so we'll defer it